What is DMARC?

 DMARC (Domain-based Message Authentication, Reporting & Conformance) is a validation system for email, which allows email spoofing to be detected and prevented.
 It provides unprecedented visibility into legitimate and fraudulent mail sent using a company’s domain names.
 DMARC is built on top of two existing email standards: SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).
 While SPF and DKIM do help to identify fake emails, neither protocol provides a report on what messages are being rejected and why.
 DMARC solves this problem by removing the guesswork from how the receivers handle failed messages.

-DMARC has three settings: monitor; quarantine; and reject, and organisations need to decide how forceful they want to be when handling unauthenticated emails.
+DMARC has three settings: monitor; quarantine; and reject, and organizations need to decide how forceful they want to be when handling unauthenticated emails.

 When a receiving mail server receives an email, it uses DNS lookup to check for the authentication instructions for that domain and checks the key factors within.
 If the email is deemed legitimate, it is delivered.
 If it fails the checks, the email is considered to be illegitimate, and the receiver follows the sender’s instruction as to how to handle the failure – monitor, quarantine or reject.